A case study in how specialists contribute to an award-winning Indigenous health service.

-This case study shows how specialists contribute to an award-winning Indigenous health service.
-It includes the remarkable story of how the service’s original 12 Indigenous clients expanded to over 10,000 in two decades – in part because of specialists’ availability.
+This is the remarkable story of how a service’s original 12 Indigenous clients expanded to over 10,000 in two decades – in part because of specialists’ availability.

-Inala is situated in Yuggera country (also known as Jagera), 18 kilometres south-west of the Brisbane CBD.
+Inala is situated in Yuggera country (also known as Jagera), 18km south-west of the Brisbane CBD.
 Inala is an Aboriginal word meaning resting place or resting time; it was the stopping point for Aboriginal travellers on their way to the Moreton Bay region prior to colonisation.

 After World War 2, an ex-servicemen’s housing cooperative purchased land around Inala.
 In 1950, the Queensland Housing Commission purchased the growing suburb as a place for social housing.
 Aboriginal families began moving in in the 1960s.
 In the 2016 Census, Inala had a population of about 15,000.
 About 6 per cent (around 900 people) are Indigenous.

 South of Brisbane, around Inala in a 55km swathe from Ipswich to Logan, lives a significant portion of the Greater Brisbane area’s 55,000 strong Indigenous population.
 It is estimated that this population will continue to increase significantly in future years in line with the overall population drift to outer metro areas.
 The projection for the Indigenous population in regional Brisbane is estimated growth to approximately 69,000 by 2021.

 Much of this area was relatively geographically isolated for decades with limited access to employment, shopping, health care and transport.
 It remains disadvantaged.

 Case study | An award-winning state community health service for Indigenous people